-Providing effective Service Unit (Leader/Volunteer) Meetings gives the Leader Support Manager and the Service Unit Leadership Team the opportunity to build the leadership skills of adults within the service unit.
-When facilitating a Service Unit Meeting it is important to keep in mind three key objectives that help produce an effective meeting:
+Providing effective service unit (leader/volunteer) meetings gives you, as the Service Unit Advisor, the opportunity to build the leadership skills of adults within the service unit.
+When facilitating a service unit meeting it is important to keep in mind three key objectives that help produce an effective meeting:

 - Create a welcoming atmosphere